baongov/titit/README.md

 # TwitSplit

-This is a web service that allow users to post their message and split posted message if it has longer than 50 characters.
+A simple react app allow user to add comments with or without their identity

 ## Introduction
 A npm named [Create React App](https://github.com/facebookincubator/create-react-app) was used to initial project.
 Besides, Redux, React Bootstrap and Firebase are other tools applied in this project.